boucadair/CATS-framework/draft-ldbc-cats-framework.md

   :  A forwarding (or steeting, computing) scheme which takes as input a set of metrics that reflect the capabilities and state of computing resources.

 Service request:
- : The request for a specific service.
-Such a request is steered to a service contact instance.
+ : A request to access or invoke a specific service.
+Such a request is steered to a service contact instance via CATS-Forwarders.
+ : A service request is placed using service-specific protocols.
+ : Service requests are not explicitly sent by clients to CATS-Forwarders.

 CATS-Forwarder:
- : A network device that makes forwarding decisions based on CATS information to steer traffic specific to a  service request towards a corresponding yet selected service contact instance.
+ : A network entity that makes forwarding decisions based on CATS information to steer traffic specific to a  service request towards a corresponding yet selected service contact instance.
 The selection of a service contact instance relies upon a multi-metric CATS-based path computation.
-A CATS-Forwarder may behave as Ingress or Egress CATS-Forwarder.
+ : A CATS-Forwarder may behave as Ingress or Egress CATS-Forwarder.

 Ingress CATS-Forwarder:
  : An entity that steers service-specific traffic along a CATS-computed path that leads to an Egress CATS-Forwarder that connects to the most suitable service site that host the service contact instance selected to satisfy the initial service request.